joealewine/blockchain-rhos/howto/console-deploy-k8.md

 After you connect to your cluster, create a new namespace for your deployment of {{site.data.keyword.blockchainfull_notm}} Platform.
 You can create a namespace by using the kubectl CLI.
 The namespace needs to be created by a cluster administrator.

-If you are using the CLI, create a new namespace by the following command:
+If you are using the CLI, create a new namespace by running the following command:
 ```
 kubectl create namespace <NAMESPACE>
 ```